 Common Land Measurement Mistakes to Avoid

-Using Wrong Conversion Values
+Wrong Conversion Values

 Ignoring Regional Variations

-Not Accounting for Irregular Shapes
+Irregular Shapes

 Land Measurement Tips for Property Buyers

-- Confirm the specific unit system used in that locality
+- Confirm the local unit system.

-- Consult a local property expert or lawyer for area confirmation
+- Consult a property lawyer.

 State-Wise Differences in East India